Find what you need in our searchable FAQ.

 The Babbidge Library has many different types of spaces to fit your study needs.
 From spaces to spread out and work, to the quiet floor with no cell reception, find the space that's right for you using the Library Study Space Guide: http://guides.lib.uconn.edu/studyspace

-Current UConn students can reserve group study rooms using D!bs http://s.uconn.edu/dibs or by scanning the QR code outside each room.
-For more information, see http://lib.uconn.edu/teach-learn/rooms-public-spaces/group-studies/
+Current UConn students can reserve group study rooms online.
+Go to http://s.uconn.edu/hblgroupstudy For more information about reservation times and limits, see http://lib.uconn.edu/teach-learn/rooms-public-spaces/group-studies/

 Individual study carrels are available on Level 3.
 These carrels are intended for temporary use; check out a key at the iDesk on the Plaza Level using your One Card.